JuanmaCopia/lissa/INSTALL.md

 remove, LISSANOSB, 2, 0, 0, 3, 0, 0
 remove, LISSANOSB, 3, 0, 0, 6, 0, 0
 ```

+The complete output for the `LinkedList` experiments can be found in `jpf-symbc/example-output/LinkedList-results.csv`.

 ## Note: Analysis of postconditions